0xFableOrg/xchain/README.md

 Ethereum blocks that use the Keccak hash function.
 Their [self-reported benchmarks][zkevm2] report proving a 10M gas block in 44 minutes for ~0.23$ and a 12M gas block in 78 minutes for ~0.41$.
-I have heard rumblings that new "precompiles" for Keccak could bring those time down significantly (this wasn't Polygon-specific, but the underlying knowledgy can speed up both kind of provers).
+I have heard rumblings that new "precompiles" for Keccak could bring those time down significantly (this wasn't Polygon-specific, but the underlying technology can speed up both kind of provers).

 Note that the cost and latency of proving are two faces of the same coin, as a lot of the computation that goes into proof generation is highly parralelizable, meaning one can trade off cost